PFPrzytycki/CellWalkR/examples/CellWalker2_Vignette.md

 Here we show how to only permute edges between cells to labels of query dataset as we want to map each cell type label in query to reference and keep the hierarchical structure of labels in reference dataset.
-For edges between cells to labels in reference dataset, we set all the cells to group 0 so the edge weights are not permuted.
-For edges between cells to labels in query dataset, we set all the cells to a single group so that edge weights are permuted between all the cells to labels.
+For edges between cells to labels in reference dataset, the user should set all the cells to group 0 so the edge weights are not permuted.
+For edges between cells to labels in query dataset, the user should set all the cells to a single group (e.g. 1) so that edge weights are permuted between all the cells to labels.

-Moreover, we can adjust the edge weight going up and down the cell type tree to discourage information going across lineages.
-In this case, as we only consider the information flow from query to reference, for cell type tree in reference dataset, we set the edge weight going up the tree (from tips to root) to 1 and down to 0.1, and set them reversely for cell tree in the query dataset.
+Moreover, the user can adjust the edge weight going up and down the cell type tree to discourage information going across lineages.
+In this case, as we only consider the information flow from query to reference, for cell type tree in reference dataset, the user should set the edge weight going up the tree (from tips to root) to 1 and down to 0.1, and set the opposite for cell tree in the query dataset.

 Though CellWalker2 will output scores in both directions, the influence